rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 ## Covid impact on Demand

-Since the dataset used overlaps with the Covid period, it is important to understand if there is any impact on overall demand.
+Since the dataset used overlaps with the Covid period, it is essential to understand if there is any impact on overall demand.

 ```{=tex}
 \begin{figure}[H]